Sagar2inf/NER_detection_classification_Hilabs/README.md

 1) https://huggingface.co/NitinGCJ/ai-quest-p1 (peft adopter for Sdoh)
 2) https://huggingface.co/NitinGCJ/ai-quest-p2 (peft adopter for Clinical entity)

-We have submitted the zip folder which consists required files.

 The name of dataset used for training adopter have following names in submitted zip folder:
 1) sdoh adopter: "output_sdoh.csv"